Growing Beyond Earth® Maker Challenge

 - June 1, 2022 at 7:00pm – FINAL Presentation and SUBMISSIONS DUE

 - Date TBD – Winners Presentations at Nation of Makers Annual Conference

 Judging will be scored based on:

-- If the design addresses the contest parameters
+- if the design addresses the challenge parameters

-- If the design considered zero or low gravity environments
+- if the design works in zero or low gravity environments

-- How much edible biomass the design can produce
+- how much edible biomass the design plant and harvest autonomously.

 Your project submission must include: